 You can start counting the wave when the hands hit…the bottom of the cycle, or you can start counting the wave when your hands are farthest apart.
 Or start someplace in the middle.
 The important part is the cycle of the wave and the time.

 Sound frequencies are very easy to think of when we consider a musical instrument like the piano.
-From left to right, the notes start with the low and rumbling sounds and and go all the way up to the twinkling high notes.
-If you look at the longest strings of the piano as they are hit, you can almost see the back and forth slow motion vibration as they move through the air – and they act on the air – creating those low notes that hit our ears.
+From left to right, the notes start with the low and rumbling sounds and go all the way up to the twinkling high notes.
+If you look at the longest strings of the piano as they are hit, you can almost see the back and forth slow motion vibration as they move through the air – as they act on the air – creating those low notes that hit our ears.

 If we look at the strings a few notes higher, they move so fast that we cannot see them vibrating.